barnex/goto-java/README.md

-# a3
+# goto-java
-hobby compiler 3.0
+hobby go -> java compiler.
 Nothing to see here.